Premedical Graduate Health Sciences Certificate Program

 - Hold a bachelor’s degree from an accredited institution

-- Have taken required prerequisites to include two semesters each of Biology, General Chemistry, Organic Chemistry and Physics
+- Have taken required prerequisite courses and accompanying labs, to include two semesters each of Biology, General Chemistry, Organic Chemistry and Physics

 - Hold a cumulative GPA ≥ 3.0 and a science GPA ≥ 3.2